-- 5.4.6.1 Forensic Services does not calibrate equipment and therefore does not need procedures for estimating the uncertainty of the calibrations of its measuring equipment. - 5.4.6.2 Forensic Services creates and implements a quality procedure to estimate uncertainties of measurement for quantitative analysis included in the examination report except when the analytical method precludes such rigorous calculations.
+- 5.4.6.1 Forensic Services does not calibrate equipment and therefore does not need procedures for estimating the uncertainty of the calibrations of its measuring equipment. - 5.4.6.2 Forensic Services creates and implements a quality procedure to estimate uncertainties of measurement for quantitative analysis results which appear in the examination reports except when the analytical method precludes such rigorous calculations.
 In certain cases, a valid estimation of uncertainty of measurement is not possible.
 In these cases, Forensic Services attempts to identify all the components of uncertainty and make the best possible estimation, and ensure that the form of reporting does not give an exaggerated impression of accuracy.
-Reasonable estimation is based on knowledge of the performance of the analytical method and on the measurement scope and makes use of previous experience and validation data. - 15.4.6.2 Uncertainty of Measurement: An uncertainty of measurement will be provided for quantitative results contained in examination reports or the quantitative result will be reported only to the number of significant digits that are known to be accurate.
+Reasonable estimation is based on knowledge of the performance of the analytical method and on the measurement scope and makes use of previous experience and validation data. - Uncertainty of Measurement: An uncertainty of measurement will be provided for quantitative results contained in examination reports of the quantitative result will be reported only to the number of significant digits that are known to be accurate.
+The uncertainty of measurement for reported weights in controlled substance cases and quantitation for drugs (other than alcohol) in blood will be determined and available upon request, but will not be included on the examination report.